 Gordon College is dedicated to reflecting the rich mosaic of the body of Christ and recognizing the contributions of all students.
 As part of Gordon's commitment to the holistic education and personal development of each student, the College provides a variety of support services to students with documented disabilities.

 Assurance of equal educational opportunity rests upon legal foundations established by the federal law.
-In accordance with the Rehabilitation Act of 1973 including Section 504 and the American with Disabilities Act of 1990, the College is committed to providing students with disabilities equivalent access to a Gordon education.
+In accordance with the Rehabilitation Act of 1973 including Section 504 and the American with Disabilities Act of 1990 and it amendments, the College is committed to providing students with disabilities equivalent access to a Gordon education.
 By federal law, a person with a disability is any person who: 1) has a physical or mental impairment, 2) has a record of such an impairment or, 3) is regarded as having such an impairment which substantially limits one or more major life activities.
-If you have any questions regarding physical accessibility, please contact the physical access coordinator, Terry Charek, in the Center for Student Development at 978.867.4072 and visit the Center for Student Development to find out more about campus accessibility and housing.
+If you have any questions regarding physical accessibility, please contact the physical access coordinator, Terry Charek, in the Center for Student Development at 978.867.4072 and visit the http://www.gordon.edu/csd/staff to find out more about campus accessibility and housing.

-Any student who intends to request services because of a documented disability must submit to the director of the Academic Support Center and to the Registrar written, comprehensive documentation from a specialist, such as a medical, psychological, psychological-educational, and/or neuropsychological evaluation.
+The Academic Support Center is the designated spot on campus for students who are requesting academic accommodations because of a documented disability.
+Any student who intends to request services because of a documented disability must submit to the director of the Academic Support Center, written, comprehensive documentation from a specialist, such as a medical, psychological, psychological-educational, and/or neuropsychological evaluation.
 This would confirm the student's eligibility under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
 If possible, the student should send his or her documentation to the ASC before arriving in August.
 Documentation must be current (i.e. completed within the past three years), provide clear and specific evidence and identification of a disability, and verify accommodation needs with specific academic recommendations.
-For information on what constitutes appropriate documentation, please contact the ASC at ascgordon.edu or 978.867.4743.
+For information on what constitutes appropriate documentation, please refer to the links on the right.

 Once appropriate documentation has been received, the ASC will review it and meet with the student to discuss appropriate accommodations.
 Please note: An IEP or 504 plan alone is insufficient for documentation but is helpful as part of the documentation submitted.
 Reference Documentation Guidelines to the right for more information.
 It is the College's policy that no qualified person be excluded from participating in any College program or activity, or otherwise be subjected to discrimination with regard to any College program or activity.
 To that end, the Academic Support Center exists to provide services to students, working in conjunction with departments, offices, and faculty, assuring efficient and equitable delivery to all qualified students.
 The ASC provides updates on available support, heightens appreciation for various learning styles, and alerts instructors about specific student needs.

-The accommodations are arranged through ASC and may include recorded books, extended time for exams, a quiet testing area, taping of lectures, copies of notes, access to adaptive technology, and special advising.
+To obtain academic accommodations, please see procedure in above section.
+Accommodations are arranged through ASC and may include recorded books, alternative format text, extended time for exams, a quiet testing area, taping of lectures, copies of notes, access to assistive technology, and special advising.

-Adaptive technologies available include JAWS, Dragon, Kurzweil, Zoomtext, and Duxbury, as well as RFB&D software which are also available for use in the ASC's Adaptive Lab.
+Assistive technologies available include JAWS, Dragon, Kurzweil300, Zoomtext, LiveScribe smartpens, Duxbury and Learning Ally software, which are also available for use in the ASC's Adaptive Lab.